SQUAREWHEELS.org.uk

 If it has wheels, chances are I’ll be interested!
 My work and hobbies mostly relate to transport in one form or another.
 However, I also have time for non-wheels things sometimes!

-Whilst working at the library I developed an interest in London’s ancient and unique Underground railway, about which much has been written within this website; I also began doing volunteer restoration work on heritage trains for [Hastings Diesels].
+Whilst working at the library I developed an interest in London’s ancient and unique Underground railway, about which much has been written within this website; I also began doing volunteer restoration work on heritage trains for Hastings Diesels.
 At this time I was also teaching myself how to use mother’s Linux PC.
-Thanks to the latter, to Physics A-level and to limping through Maths A-level in spare time, I spent a couple of years at the [University of Kent at Canterbury], pursuing a career in [Computer Science] (as well as establishing this website); but I found that this non-wheeled endeavour was not my passion.
+Thanks to the latter, to Physics A-level and to limping through Maths A-level in spare time, I spent a couple of years at the University of Kent at Canterbury (as it was then called), pursuing a career in Computer Science (as well as establishing this website); but I found that this non-wheeled endeavour was not my passion.

 Closure of the 80-year-old bus-garage and relocation to a soul-less and poorly-designed “purpose-built” depot coincided with the parent company seeing fit to re-structure the company by eventually sacking all its own old-school well-respected managers.
 Besides, I wanted to work on the railway.
-A successful application was made to [London Underground], for whom I worked initially in a stations-based role; I currently drive trains on the Jubilee Line.
-I count myself fortunate to work in a job where I enjoy what I do.
+A successful application was made to London Underground, for whom I worked initially in a stations-based role; I then drove trains on the Jubilee Line, and subsequently the half-century-old Metropolitan Line trains which by 2012 were replaced with modern stock.

 First and foremost I was a musician.
 Between the ages of 9 and 14 I

-St. John’s College, Cambridge], directed by the late
+Choir of St. John’s College, Cambridge, directed by the late

 My parents instilled in me an appreciation of the outdoors, with many family camping/hiking holidays in which we were entirely self-sufficient for days at a time.
 By the age of ten my two feet had carried me over several Alpine passes, to the highest point in Portugal (Pico mountain, 2351m), and out of the Grand Canyon (just 4 weeks after being severely ill with peritonitis).